muratk3n/thirdwave/en/README.md

 They should learn from TR.
-By now some nationalist corksucker would have blown something up, their symphatizers in gov would then blame the people who died, jail their movement, subsequently watch mainstream politicians tremble, then fall in line like scared little bitches.
+By now some nationalist corksucker would have blown something up, their symphatizers in gov would then blame the people who died, jail their movement, subsequently watch mainstream politicians tremble in fear, and fall in line like scared little bitches.

 You have a lot to learn.